WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 - Public Broadcasting Core (PBCore)[https://pbcore.org/] - a metadata standard for the description of audiovisual content.
 The site features many tools and resources for cataloging AV content.

 #### Presenters
-- Casey Davis Kaufman, GBH Archives Associate Director and AAPB Project Manager
+- Casey Davis Kaufman, GBH Archives Associate Director and AAPB Project Manager<br>
-- Rebecca Fraimow, GBH and AAPB Digital Archives Manager
+- Rebecca Fraimow, GBH and AAPB Digital Archives Manager<br>
-- Ryn Marchese, AAPB Engagement and Use Manager
+- Ryn Marchese, AAPB Engagement and Use Manager<br>

 <a id="Educators"></a>